kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 ### Static element search

-A search is static if the page-definition's `WebElement` or `WebElements`typed field has `@Find` annotation, so ibello initializes this field automatically.  `@Find` annotation could have two attributions.
+A search is static if the page-definition's `WebElement` or `WebElements`type field has `@Find` annotation, so ibello initializes this field automatically.  `@Find` annotation could have two attributions.
 `by` attribution can get values from `By`enum's set of values, and it gives the method of searching.
 This attribution's default value is `By.CSS_SELECTOR` - if `by` doesn't get a value, it will be the method of searching.
 `using` attribution is the parameter of searching method, it depends on it.